Identification, Images, & Information

 Habitat

-Larvae occur chiefly in ground pools, marshes and in places where there is considerable vegetation.
+Larvae chiefly in ground pools, marshes, and places with considerable vegetation

 Life Cycle

 Eggs are laid directly on the water surface; each egg has a set of flotation sacks to prevent it from sinking.
-Most Anopheles overwinters as an adult, but some like An. walkeri overwinter as eggs
+Most spp. overwinter as adults, but some (e.g. A. walkeri) overwinter as eggs

 Remarks

-There are about 422 species of Anopheles worldwide, many of them sibling species that can only be identified using genetic techniques.
-Of these, about 70 are vectors of the protozoan Plasmodium that causes malaria, but only about 40 are important.
-Malaria infects 300-500 million and kills 1.5-2.7 million people each year, making it by far the most serious of the diseases spread by insects.
+the genus includes numerous sibling species that can only be identified using genetic techniques.
+About 70 spp. worldwide are vectors of the protozoan Plasmodium that causes malaria, but only about 40 are important.
+Malaria affects 300-500 million and kills 1.5-2.7 million people each year, making it by far the most serious of the diseases spread by insects.

 [text copied from web page at Iziko Museums of Capetown, South Africa]